-Globally, 70 % of greenhouse gases come from cities.
-So they can and must make an important contribution in the fight against climate change.
-This is what our Senaryon-based simulation game "Climate Neutral City" is about, which we developed on behalf of the Goethe-Institut.
+From a global perspective, 70% of greenhouse gases come from cities.
+They can and must therefore make an important contribution to the fight against climate change.
+This is the subject of our simulation game ‘Climate-Neutral City’, which we developed on behalf of the Goethe-Institut.

-The exciting thing about this simulation game: Through Senaryon, the players see directly how their climate plan for the fictitious city of Fonta affects greenhouse gas emissions and other indicators such as jobs or energy costs.
-There are options to choose from, such as expanding cycle paths, switching the energy supply to renewables or greening the city.
-The measures adopted appear on the interactive city map, which changes from round to round.
+But the simulation game itself is also special: via Senaryon, players can see directly how their climate plan for the fictitious city of Fonta affects greenhouse gas emissions and other indicators such as jobs or energy costs.
+They can choose from options such as expanding cycle paths, switching the energy supply to renewables or greening the city.
+The measures that have been decided on appear on the interactive city map, which changes from round to round.

 The special potential of Senaryon lies in the possibility of designing simulation games that are not purely text-based.
-Of course, there is also oral negotiation in the simulation game "Climate Neutral City".
-In addition, however, the software directly reflects to the participants the effects of their decisions on the future of "their" city.
+Of course, there are also verbal negotiations in the simulation game ‘Climate-Neutral City’.
+But in addition, the software directly reflects the effects of the participants' decisions on the future of “their” city.
 How does the expansion of cycle paths affect CO2 emissions?
-What is the benefit of building a new underground railway or shutting down the coal-fired power plant?
-What social effects does the path to climate neutrality have?
-These and many other questions are measured using important indicators that are constantly updated in the game.
-The effects are visualised in an interactive map that illustrates the decisions made and shows what the climate-neutral city could look like at the end of the game.
+What are the benefits of building a new underground railway or decommissioning the coal-fired power station?
+What social effects does the path towards climate neutrality have?
+These and many other questions are measured using important indicators that are continuously updated in the game, depending on the decisions made by the groups.
+The whole thing is visualised by an interactive map that illustrates the decisions made and, at the end of the game, shows what the climate-neutral city might look like.

-Further information on Senaryon at www.senaryon.com, on the Climate Neutral City project on the Goethe Institute website.
+Further information about Senaryon can be found at www.senaryon.com, and about the Climate-Neutral City project on the website of the Goethe Institute.

 Similar Projects